Monday, March 8… Romans 6:1, 2

 What shall we say, then?
 Shall we go on sinning so that grace may increase?
 By no means!
 We died to sin; how can we live in it any longer?

-The apostle Paul is saying that the key to victory over sin is to preside over our own funerals!
-In other words, victory over sin comes when we see ourselves as dead men and women.
+The apostle Paul is saying that the key to victory over sin is to preside over our own funeral, as my friend Dick Burr used to say.
+In other words, victory over sin comes when we see ourselves as dead men/women walking.

 Perhaps we might respond by saying that if Paul wanted to challenge us to overcome sin in our lives, he might have done it in a more positive way.
-Instead he tells us that the key to victory over sin is realizing that we are dead.
-Francis Schaeffer once said, “True spirituality does not stop with the negative, but without the negative…we are not ready to go on.”
+However, Francis Schaeffer once said, “True spirituality does not stop with the negative, but without the negative…we are not ready to go on.”

 Many people do not like Paul because he always sounds pessimistic.
 We like Jesus much better; he was so kind and positive.
 Yet we forget that the first words that Jesus preached were the same as that fire and brimstone crazy guy, John the Baptist, “Repent, for the kingdom of heaven is at hand.”
-(Matt 4:17) Repentance is an acknowledgement of our sinful condition and a turning away from our self-centered life.
+(Matt 4:17) Repentance is an acknowledgement of our sinful condition and a turning away from our self-centered life, not just as a one shot deal but one a daily basis.
 Jesus also said to those who claimed to be his disciples, “If anyone would be my follower, he must deny (say “no”) to himself and take up his cross and follow me.”
 (Matt 16:24) Argh!
 So much for the positive; for self-affirmation and awareness!
 Perhaps that is why there are so few followers of Christ compared with those who claim to be Christians.
+Just as we are to be engaged in on-going faith and trust in God, so we need to practice on-going repentance.

 Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?